MAKE A DONATION

 The nerves that control the bowel and bladder are at a similar level to the nerves that control the lower limbs.
 This can mean that people who have difficulties with continence can also have mobility issues, which make it increasingly difficult to respond to an “urgency” to get to the bathroom.

-There are two distinct types of bladder disorders in NMO.
+There are two distinct types of bladder disorders in NMOSD.
 Some patients may experience both simultaneously which presents its own set of treatment issues, described later.

-This is a common occurrence for NMO patients and causes the “bladder symptoms” that can cause huge disruptions to people’s lives.
+This is a common occurrence for NMOSD patients and causes the “bladder symptoms” that can cause huge disruptions to people’s lives.
 Fortunately, there are many ways of managing an overactive bladder.

 It is important to think of the bladder like a “balloon” of muscle, but unlike a balloon, it has the remarkable property of being able to keep the pressure inside at a constant, despite the volume of urine constantly changing.
 The loss of this function is due to the lack of correct messages being able to get through the spinal cord.
 This causes the bladder wall to have vigorous contractions despite the amount of urine being very low (a bladder with normal nerve supply has a capacity of 300-500mls compared to a damaged nerve supply being as small as 100mls).